 We consider the education of our girls to be a three-way process with girls, teachers and parents all playing a part in it.
-Girls are routinely encouraged to evaluate their learning and, as well as issuing an annual written report, we welcome parents into school for parents’ evenings, information evenings, ‘Well done Wednesdays’ - when parents can come into the classrooms to see the girls’ learning and learn more about it from their daughter - and ‘Find out Fridays’ - when parents attend workshops, led by junior staff, designed to explain in more depth the teaching approach we use for various aspects of the curriculum.
-Recently we have also consulted parents over changes in the junior school reporting system, so that all views are considered and we can work as a team to establish the best educational experience for the girls.
+Girls are routinely encouraged to evaluate their learning and, as well as issuing an annual written report, we welcome parents into school for parents’ evenings, information evenings, and other events designed to explain in more depth the teaching approach we use for various aspects of the curriculum.
+Recently we have consulted parents over changes in the junior school reporting system, so that all views are considered and we can work as a team to establish the best educational experience for the girls.

 In St Margaret’s junior school, we aim through our curricular and extracurricular activities to develop all aspects of our girls’ personalities and ensure that when they leave us for the senior school, they are hardworking, kind, caring, confident individuals who are aware of their strengths and talents and also have a good understanding of the world around them.
 This will stand them in good stead as they embrace the opportunities which St Margaret’s senior school has to offer.